-Roasted Butternut Squash & Parsnip Soup – Recipe!
+Roasted Butternut Squash and Parsnip Soup – Recipe!
 Image 1

 Live, Soups

-Roasted Butternut Squash & Parsnip Soup – Recipe!
+Roasted Butternut Squash and Parsnip Soup – Recipe!

-Roasted butternut squash becomes a sweet sensation when it completely caramelizes in the oven, turning almost into pudding.
-The creamy texture makes a great soup, and whether you prefer it left slightly chunky, or pureed until smooth, it’s just good food.
-I have a few butternut squash soup recipes, like Thai Butternut Squash, Mexican Roasted Butternut Squash and Butternut Squash & Onion Soup already on my blog.
-All of them are delicious and it’s really hard to choose one over the other, however this new butternut squash soup recipe is surely going to the top of the list.
+Roasted butternut squash becomes a sweet sensation when it completely caramelizes in the oven turning almost into pudding.
+I have a few butternut squash soup recipes, like Thai Butternut Squash, Mexican Roasted Butternut Squash and Butternut Squash & Onion Soup already on my blog and all of them are delicious, but this Roasted Butternut Squash and Parsnip Soup is hard to beat with it’s luxurious texture, incredible flavor, and only a handful of ingredients.

-Roasted butternut squash and fresh parsnips become friends in the oven quickly.
-Parsnips are those white looking carrots, that taste nuttier and a bit tangier than most root vegetables.
-They’re not strong in flavor, yet after being roasted, still hold on to their unique taste.
-I love the combination of two together, especially because the deep roasted flavor of both vegetables gives this soup a smoky flavor, while maintaining a sweet and savory balance.
+Roasted butternut squash and fresh parsnips become tenderized quickly in the oven.
+Parsnips are those white looking carrots that taste nuttier and a bit tangier than most root vegetables.
+They’re not strong in taste, yet after being roasted, still hold on to their unique flavor.
+I love the combination of two together giving this soup a sweet and savory balance.

 You can serve this soup on the thicker side with a nice crusty piece of rustic bread, or thin it out with some water, or broth for a soupier spoonful.
 This recipe makes a big batch, so you can either freeze half, or eat the leftovers at lunchtime.
 I think it really hits the spot on a cool evening.

-Roasted Butternut Squash & Parsnip Soup – Recipe!
+Roasted Butternut Squash and Parsnip Soup – Recipe!
 Image 2

 Ingredients